 Thai massage is suitable for everyone, including the very young and the very elderly.
 However, it should be avoided if you have osteoporosis or very brittle bones; spinal fusions or artificial hip, knee or elbow joints; phlebitis, haemophilia or lymphatic cancer.
 If you have high blood pressure or heart problems, talk to your doctor before booking a treatment.

-Use the form at the top of this page or the links below to search for Thai Massage.
+Use the links below to search for Thai Massage practitioners.

 Directory of CThA approved